johnfedoruk/bangular/aio/content/guide/glossary.md

 for creating and delivering parts of an application to other parts of an application that request them.

-Angular developers prefer to build applications by defining many simple parts that each do one thing well and then wiring them together at runtime.
+Bangular developers prefer to build applications by defining many simple parts that each do one thing well and then wiring them together at runtime.

 These parts often rely on other parts.
-An Angular [component](guide/glossary#component) part might rely on a service part to get data or perform a calculation.
+An Bangular [component](guide/glossary#component) part might rely on a service part to get data or perform a calculation.
 When part "A" relies on another part "B," you say that "A" depends on "B" and that "B" is a dependency of "A."